Haitam-Elgharras/Practical-CQRS-and-Event-Sourcing-with-Axon/Readme.md

 - The state of an Aggregate is not stored in a traditional database record but is reconstructed from a sequence of events.
 - These events represent all the changes that have occurred to the Aggregate over time.
 - The Event Sourcing engine replays these events to rebuild the current state of the Aggregate.
-- Aggregates handle commands, emit events when their state changes, and update the read model, which is optimized for querying.
+- **Aggregates handle commands, emit events when their state changes**, and update the read model, which is optimized for querying.
 - This separation of command and query responsibilities is a key aspect of the CQRS (Command Query Responsibility Segregation) pattern.

 ### Event Store